chezou/tabula-py/README.md

 - pandas_options (`dict`, optional):
   - Set pandas options like `{'header': None}`.
 - multiple_tables (bool, optional):
-  - (Experimental) Extract multiple tables.
+  - Extract multiple tables.
 If used with multiple pages (e.g. `pages='all'`) will extract separate tables from each page.
   - This option uses JSON as an intermediate format, so if tabula-java output format will change, this option doesn't work.
 - user_agent (str, optional)
   - Set a custom user-agent when download a pdf from a url.
 Otherwise it uses the default urllib.request user-agent